While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 The applicant knows how to address a cover letter properly, referring to the hiring manager by name rather than using the generic “To Whom It May Concern.”

-Then, the candidate introduces some of their basic qualifications and establishes a personal connection to the organization.
-Doing so shows the hiring manager that the candidate did their research and cares about the needs of the company.
+Then, the candidate introduces some of their basic qualifications and establishes a personal connection to the organization, which shows the hiring manager that they did their research and care about the needs of the company.

-Following a great introduction, the candidate includes a list of job-relevant accomplishments.
-This list makes the candidate look perfect for the specific role they’re applying to fill.
+Following a great introduction, the candidate includes a list of relevant accomplishments to show they’re perfect for that specific role.

 2. The funny cover letter